rlivsey/rlivsey.github.com/source/_posts/2012-10-16-writing-a-helper-to-check-permissions-in-ember-dot-js.markdown

 })
 {% endcodeblock %}

-We can verify this by faking out the magic:
+Lets fake out the magic and see what happens:

 {% codeblock can-helper.js %}
 Handlebars.registerHelper('can', function(permissionName, property, options){